 The Library would like to highlight materials from our collection that contain a wealth of resources and research on neurodiversity and its impact.
 Covering how the human brain can develop and interpret information and stimuli in myriad different ways; and how individuals can interact with the world in several ways, neurodiversity can be seen as an umbrella term for multiple conditions:

 You may already be aware of the challenges that these conditions can pose, and unfortunately, the misconceptions that society has regarding them.
+Due to this, people can try to hide or ‘mask’ these conditions.
 However, they can also be a source of several strengths for individuals and collectively produce new and innovative products, services and research.

 There are several perspectives on how different sectors of society work with neurodiversity and neurodiverse groups.
 In education, the following authors seek to empower and equip students and staff:

 Neurodiversity in the Classroom: Strength-Based Strategies to help Students with Special Needs succeed in School and Life by Thomas Armstrong: This book takes an in-depth look at all aspects of neurodiversity, examining the conditions and highlighting the unique strengths that individuals can have, particularly spotlighting notable people who have achieved lasting recognition.

 The Adolescent and Adult Neuro-diversity Handbook: Asperger’s Syndrome, ADHD, Dyslexia, Dyspraxia and Related Conditions by S Hendrickx: Aimed at young people and adults who may not have been formally diagnosed, but wish to know more about the range of conditions, their implications and get some advice regarding coping strategies.

 Approximately1-5% of the global population have Attention Deficit Hyperactivity Disorder (ADHD.)
 (Source: Neurodiversity Week).
 They are likely to be highly logical, energetic and focused.